KSZO Ostrowiec Świętokrzyski: League history

-In 2002/03, after a promising start, financial problems became more and more apparent.
+In 2002–03, after a promising start, financial problems became more and more apparent.
 In addition to that, a conflict between the club management and the players, that ended in most players from the first team refusing to play and leaving the club, had a detrimental effect on the club's result.
 A completely new squad was formed based on players from junior teams and lower-level clubs but it proved to be inadequate for the top tier.
 Not managing to earn even a single point during the spring round, the club was directly relegated, ultimately being ranked 15th, ahead of only Pogoń Szczecin - a club that was also experiencing major difficulties at the time.

-KSZO started the 2003/04 season at the second tier but withdrew at the halfway stage of the season, its results being annulled.
+KSZO started the 2003–04 season at the second tier but withdrew at the halfway stage of the season, its results being annulled.
 Due to huge debts, the association underwent liquidation.

 The club was then recreated on the basis of another second-tier club, KS Stasiak Ceramika Opoczno.
-From that point onwards, the club took part in second division matches as KSZO SSA (sports p.l.c.) finishing mid-table for three seasons in a row.
+From that point onwards, the club took part in second division matches as KSZO S.S.A. (sports p.l.c.) finishing mid-table for three consecutive seasons.
 However, in 2007, the club was expelled from the second division (effectively relegated to the third level) and fined because its former chairman, Mirosław Stasiak, was accused of bribery.

-KSZO finished the 2007/08 season in sixth place despite having 6 points deducted due to the aforementioned corruption accusations.
+KSZO finished the 2007–08 season in sixth place despite having 6 points deducted due to the aforementioned corruption accusations.
 Due to the reorganization of the Polish football leagues, the club was moved to the eastern group of the new II liga, which still was the third tier.
 KSZO won its group without losing a single match at home and was promoted to the second tier, now called I liga, again.
-In 2009/10, KSZO finished 8th out of 18 teams.
+In the 2009–10 season, KSZO finished 8th out of 18 teams.
 However, the following season, the club was ranked only 16th, losing the relegation battle by a single point.
-KSZO participated in third-tier matches in 2011/12 but withdrew after 20 out of 30 legs and was therefore ranked last.
+KSZO participated in third-tier matches during the 2011–12 campaign but withdrew after 20 out of 30 legs and was therefore ranked last.
 This marked the end of KSZO SSA.

-In 2011, the new club, called KSZO 1929, was formed and joined the regional group of the klasa okręgowa, the sixth level of Polish association football the same year and won promotion.
+In 2011, the new club, called KSZO 1929, was formed and joined the regional league, the sixth level of Polish association football the same year and won promotion.
 The following season, KSZO 1929 won the fifth-level competition and was promoted to the III liga, group IV (the fourth division), where the club has been playing since.